JoneneyG/STCGNN/README.md

 - If you encounter problems during operation, please check whether all dependent packages are correctly installed in the Python environment.
 - Dependencies：
     -  scipy
     -  numpy=1.23.5
     -  pandas
-    -      torch
     -  argparse
     -  tensorboardx
+    -  hd5py
 - The data file must be complete and in the correct format, otherwise it may not be possible to generate training data.

 ## Project Structure